CaptMD-11/VStats/README.md

 ## Version History

+### v1.2
+- fixed code for 0 and 1 boundary error for the inverse normal distribution approximation method.

 ### v1.1
 - fixed code for computing the test statistic value & p-value for the significance tests.
 - replaced multi-line <samp>String</samp> output with a single line <samp>String</samp> output for the significance tests (with respect to the p-values on the second line).